BIRTH STORY: Jack's Calm and Comfortable Home Birth

 That was it.
 We were left sitting on our sofa, enjoying cuddles with our beautiful new family member.

-When I look back on my journey through labour, I can honestly say I never felt I was in agony or in pain.
+When I look back on my journey through birth, I can honestly say I never felt I was in agony or in pain.
 Yes, the contractions can be uncomfortable with your muscles working like crazy to get the baby out.
 But for me breathing and focusing on positivity, and believing in my body, really helped me thorough.
 I am also thankful for the awesome East Surrey Hospital Home Birth Team, who were supportive and respectful of all my birth plan decisions.
 And not to mention my eternally supportive husband, who was with me throughout every step (including getting in the pool with me and delivering Jack).

 The whole experience of home birth was so amazing!